Kamil-Medrala-Z12/Wheather_application_React/README.md

+Introduction
+Weather Application "Wheather_application_React" is a web application that allows users to check the current weather anywhere in the world.
+The application provides detailed information on temperature, humidity, wind speed, precipitation and weather forecast for the next few days.

+The application uses openwheaterapi

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.